NlSEMONO/django-x-react-sandbox/README.md

-# django-x-react-projects
+# django-x-react-sandbox
-Repo for some basic django x react apps
+Playing around with some React apps deployed on Django servers with databases available.